from science to meaning

 • I’m named after Bob Dylan’s ex-wife and the song he wrote for her: Sara.
 I’m basically named after a heartbreaking divorce.

 • I met Bob Dylan’s son, Jakob Dylan, of the Wallflowers at a gas station when I was 16.
 I got his autograph and told him I was named after his mother, at which point he asked the awkward question of whether my parents knew her.
 Ummm.
 No just really big fans.
 LOL.
-He still put me on his personal guest list to get into his concert for free that night.
+He still put me on his personal guest list to get into his sold out concert for free that night.

 • In high school, one of my best friends and I performed choreographed dances to ABBA songs at parties.
 That was the beginning and end of my performing career.